Thumbs Surveys

 Who are Thumbs surveys for?

-Thumbs offers a lightweight, adaptable solution for any company requiring quick, clear, and concise feedback from their customers.
+Thumbs offers a lightweight, adaptable solution for any company requiring quick and concise feedback from their customers.
 For businesses looking for product feedback, customer sentiment following support interactions, or product satisfaction, Thumbs can enable the collection of clear customer sentiment to help drive immediate improvements.

-As an added bonus, because of the survey's simplicity, Thumbs often sees much higher engagement than traditional surveys.
-They offer a great solution for companies looking to rejuvenate their poorly engaged CX programs.
+As an added bonus, because of the survey's simplicity, Thumbs often sees much higher engagement than traditional methods.
+They offer a great solution for companies looking to rejuvenate poorly engaged CX programs.

 When should I send Thumbs surveys?